-In the fourth quarter of 2016, the Company entered into an agreement to lease a warehousing and distribution facility in Avondale, Arizona, which we expect to open before the end of Fiscal 2017.
-We expect to incur approximately \$16.0 million to \$17.0 million of capital expenditures related to the opening of this facility.
+In the fourth quarter of 2016, the Company entered into an agreement to lease a warehousing and distribution facility in Avondale, Arizona, which opened in the third quarter of Fiscal 2017.
+We incurred approximately \$16.0 million of capital expenditures related to the opening of this facility.
 We previously utilized a third-party logistics provider to service the west coast.
 We believe operating our own facility will provide improved service levels and network efficiencies.